gawaliHarshal/FinGenius/README.md

 `@clerk/clerk-react` is provided **"as is"** without any **warranty**.
 Use at your own risk.

-_For more information and to report security issues, please refer to our [security documentation](https://github.com/clerk/javascript/blob/main/docs/SECURITY.md)._ it is financial manager, which helps you track your money using AI
+_For more information and to report security issues, please refer to our [security documentation](https://github.com/clerk/javascript/blob/main/docs/SECURITY.md)._ it is financial manager, which helps you track your money using AI.
+Financial Management Using AI

 ## License